 This is either lampshaded or used to good effect in Transformers Animated when Starscream winds up cloning himself several times, with each body being a recolored version of himself.
 The only exception is his female clone, Slipstream, who has a more feminine physique.

 Justified in Animated; it's the only Transformers fiction to explicitly state that Transformer bodies are mass-produced.
 Model numbers are actually given for Ratchet and Bumblebee's body types, and the inventor of the former appears in one comic.

 BIONICLE in its early years was very fond of using Palette Swap-type characters, especially for Matoran who would often only differ in their colors and the type of mask they wore... of which there were initially only twelve.
 In most media, they at least attempted to mix and match these masks and colors so that every appearing Matoran would look identifiably different, but the background-fillers tended to be mere copies.
-This was taken to the extreme in the movies, where these background Matoran couldn't wear the same kind of masks as the plot-important ones (leaving the number at six), and Matoran of the same elements weren't even differently colored.
+This was taken to the extreme in the movies, where these background Matoran couldn't wear the same kind of masks as the plot-important ones (leaving the number at five), and Matoran of the same elements weren't even differently colored.
 Taken to an even more ridiculous extreme in the fourth movie, in which every Agori resident of a village looks exactly the same, even though the sets they had been based on offered a variety of body and helmet designs.
 The exception are, again, the more relevant Agori, but they were only given shoulder pads to differentiate them from the crowd.
 Naturally, this was not in the least true to canon.

 Action Adventure Games

 The Tomb Raider series takes this to extremes, especially in TR2 - there are some baddies that have different clothes and weapons, but have the same face.
 Even Lara's butler has this face.

 The most ridiculous example is in TR3, when another female character appears that has the same face as Lara.